“Creativity is the Greatest Rebellion in Existence” – Osho

 He did not try and tilt it or re-arrange the items in the overhead bin.
 He did not seek help or look for another bin that had more space.
 He just did the same thing over and over again in a robotic motion lifting his carry-on over his shoulder and trying to push his bag into the overhead bin.

 The funny thing was when he finally got tired of all the lifting, he stopped.
 In that moment where he took the time to catch his breath, a flight attendant appeared and came to help him.
-She grabbed his carry-on from him, turned it onto the side and swoosh~ in it went effortlessly.
+She grabbed his carry-on from him, turned it to the side and swoosh~ in it went effortlessly.

 So promise me when you are feeling out of sort, like something is off, take a step back and make time to self-reflect.
 Remove yourself from the demands and stressors in your life for a minute.
 Put yourself at the top of your to-do list and check in with yourself.